paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/participation.md

 		1. else:
 			1. iff: result is `Detection`
 				1. Request `AvailableData` via `RecoverAvailableData` to obtain the `PoV`.
-				1. Call `ValidateFromChainState` to validate the `PoV` with the runtime logic
+				1. Call `ValidateFromChainState` to validate the `PoV` with the runtime validation logic
 			1. else iff: result is `Resolution`
 				1. start post resolution timeout
 			1. else iff: result is `Stored`